Matt Holland on World Cup 2002: "I still look back and think ‘What if?’"

 Yes, I think so.
 They'd been thrashed 8-0 by Germany in the group, so we knew their first priority was going to be keeping things tight at the back to stop such another heavy defeat.
 An early goal from Robbie [Keane] settled us down and I think we were confident of the win from there.
 We ended up winning 3-0 to go through to the knockout stages and a match against Spain.

-As against Cameroon and Germany, Ireland came from behind to equalise against Spain in the Round of 16.
+As against Cameroon and Germany, Ireland came from behind to equalise against Spain in the last 16.
 What were your thoughts at that moment?

 Robbie Keane scored a penalty to equalise on the 90th minute.
 Fernando Morientes had scored for Spain in the first 10 minutes, but we’d played really well all game and in extra time too.
 We just kept on going.
 I guess when you get late equalisers against the likes of Germany and Spain, you start to wonder just what you could achieve.
 We were more than a match for them, for sure.